All Pro Dad's

 that gives students an opportunity to stretch their minds, work cooperatively

-and be part of a team representing WCES at district, state and/or
+and be part of a team representing WCES at the Regional, State and/or

 When & Where?

 Informational and team forming evening on Wednesday, September 19th